 The annotated libraries contain a less-precise annotation for toArray, but the Checker Framework special-cases toArray so that it can act as if it had been annotated as above.
-This approach would be possible for other methods as the need arises.
+The cases that are currently being handled are described in CollectionToArrayHeauristics This approach would be possible for other methods as the need arises.